ubc-vision/stochasticsplats/README.md

 For a detailed explanation of controls and features, please refer to the [original README](https://github.com/hyperlogic/splatapult#readme).

+## 🤝 Contributing
+Found a bug or have an idea to improve this project?
+I’d love your input!
+Please open a pull request.
+Thank you for helping make this project better.

 ## 🚀 How to Run

 To run StochasticSplats, follow these steps: